WHO Team Dismisses Theory That Coronavirus Escaped From Wuhan Lab As ‘Unlikely’ Following Investigation

-On Tuesday, an investigative team from the World Health Organization (WHO) revealed the findings from their four-week visit to the Chinese city of Wuhan, where the coronavirus was first discovered, as reported by the Associated Press.
+On Tuesday, an investigative team from the World Health Organization (WHO) revealed the findings from their four-week visit to the Chinese city of Wuhan, where the novel coronavirus was first discovered, as reported by the Associated Press.
 The group of international and Chinese scientists concluded that the virus most likely spread to humans from an animal, with the leader of the WHO mission, Peter Ben Embarek, describing an alternate theory of it originating in a lab as “unlikely.”

 “The findings suggest that the laboratory incidents hypothesis is extremely unlikely to explain the introduction of the virus to the human population,” he said.